pjaos/myenergi-display/doc/ev_charging.md

 - Ready by

-    This is the time in HH:MM that you wish the car to be charged to the required level so that you can use it.
+    You may enter the time that you wish the EV to be charged in HH:MM format.
+When calculating the charge, this time will be taken into account.

 The buttons have the following functions.

 - CALC

-    Calculate the optimal charge schedule to give the lowest cost charge.
+    Calculate the optimal charge schedule to give the lowest cost charge and plot the results.

 - SET